 - evidence of ambitious, independent creative practice and thinking

 - your ability to articulate ideas in relation to your own work and interests

-A copy of the ‘Admission Rubric for Bachelor of Design and Bachelor of Visual Arts’ can be found below (under ‘File attachments’).
+A copy of the ‘Admission Rubric for Bachelor of Design and Bachelor of Visual Arts’ and 'Indicative Interview Questions' can be found below (under ‘File attachments’).